dfintel25/smart-store-derekfintel/P7_CustomBI/README.md

 **Codeset #1:** *olap_cubing_customer.py*

 To support our investigation, we had to first retrieve and cube our desired dimensions.
-We started by ingesting data from both the "Sales" and "Customer" tables.
+We started by ingesting data from the "Sales", "Product", and "Customer" tables.
 We then selected specific columns for cubing (referenced above), and applide some time-based dimensions to them.
 Our code then wrote this compilation to our data folder via CSV.

+**CSV:** C:\Projects\smart-store-derekfintel\data\olap_cubing_outputs\multidimensional_olap_cube.csv

 **Example:**